InAMath/pi_digits_forever/README.md

 Main micro:bit sends digits of pi while other 10 Microbits (in the same radio group) are counting digits (one Microbit for each digit: 0,1,2,...,9).

-This is the program for the main Microbit which sending the digits of pi (automatically)
+This is the program for the main Microbit which sends the digits of pi (automatically)